tabilabs/tabi/README.md

 -->

 <div align="center">
-  <h1> Tabi </h1>
+  <h1> Tabichain </h1>
 </div>

-Tabi is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
+Tabichain is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
 It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of the [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.